Ngotrungkien030600/udacity-unscramble-computer-science-/README.md

     return telephone_numbers
 ```

-The time complexity for selecting the unique telephone numbers from the function get_unique_numbers is O(n) (best case indicated that the texts.csv and calls.csv have only one content and the worst case indicated that the texts.csv and calls.csv have n contents by iterate to the entire list after reading all contents from csv files) by interating through the zipped lists, it takes total n times
+The time complexity for selecting the unique telephone numbers from the function get_unique_numbers is O(n^2) (O(1) for best case indicated that the texts.csv and calls.csv have only one content and the worst case is O(n^2) indicated that the texts.csv and calls.csv have n contents by iterate to the entire list after reading all contents from csv files) by interating through the zipped lists takes n times and n for using not in operator, it takes total n^2 times

 ### Task 2: Total time is O(n)